List of Seraph of the End episodes

-Seraph of the End (終わりのセラフ, Owari no Seraph) is a Japanese anime series based on the manga of the same name, written by Takaya Kagami and illustrated by Yamato Yamamoto with storyboards by Daisuke Furuya.
-It is produced by Wit Studio, directed by Daisuke Tokudo and written by Hiroshi Seko.
+Seraph of the End (終わりのセラフ, Owari no Seraph) is a Japanese anime series based on the manga of the same name, written by Takaya Kagami and illustrated by Yamato Yamamoto, with storyboards by Daisuke Furuya.
+It is produced by Wit Studio, directed by Daisuke Tokudo, and written by Hiroshi Seko.
 Kagami drafted the original story for episodes with materials not yet serialized in the manga and supervising the scripts until the anime's final episode.
 The series is set in a post-apocalyptic world caused a "human-made" virus, killing the world's populace and sparing all children under the age of thirteen.
 It is at this time that vampires emerge from the recesses of the earth, likely followed by age-old horrors of the dark thought only to be myth.
-An orphaned boy named Yūichirō Hyakuya joins the human military to avenge the death of his family and rescue his best friend Mikaela from the vampires.
+An orphaned boy named Yūichirō Hyakuya joins the human military to avenge his family and rescue his best friend Mikaela from the vampires.